SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/DrawingTools/TextNodeDrawTool/README.md

 #Polygon Shape Tools Sample

-This sample demonstrate  how to draw a text.
-Diagram allows you to create a text Node as soon as you click on the Diagram page.
+This sample demonstrates how to draw a text.
+The diagram allows you to create a text Node as soon as you click on the Diagram page.

 Demo link: